oduerr/hsk/hsk5_flashcard_spec.md

 	•	First play downloads, subsequent plays read from cache (when enabled).
 	•	“Clear cache” forces re-download next time.
 	•	Missing audio shows a non-blocking toast and the app continues.

+### 4.90 Autosave mode:
+- Each time the user goes to the next card, the current state is saved.
+Like pressing the "save" button.
+- Record the timeing of the saving in the console.log

+#### 4.91 Bug Fixes and minior UI Polishing
+-